Mt. Hood Meadows

 Mt.
 Hood Meadows Ski Resort Location

 Mt.
 Hood Meadows Ski Resort is located in the state of Oregon, USA.
-This ski area is nearby the town of Mount Hood, OR.
+This ski area is nearest the town of Mount Hood, OR.

 Mount Hood, OR 97041 USA